lmnzxx/simple-python-Remote-Access-Tools-trojan--RATS/README.md

 # simple-python-Remote-Access-Tools-trojan--RATS

+### Disclaimer
+**This tool is developed solely for educational purposes as part of the Computer Hacking course.
+The author is not responsible for any misuse or harm caused by this tool.**

 This project is a Remote Access Tool (RAT) developed as part of the Computer Hacking course.
 It is a simple proof-of-concept tool that includes basic features such as:
 - **Screenshot capturing**
 - **Keystroke logging**